dmnrcht/BikeTracks/doc/report.md

 #### Goal

+The backend is a REST API which serves tracks over HTTP.
+It uses the Django REST Framework to process HTTP requests and a PostGIS database to store and query the tracks using spatial information.

 #### Technologies

 ##### Python

+Python is a popular interpreted programming language.

 ![Python](img/python.png)

 ##### Django

+Django is a big web Framework in Python.

 ![Django](img/django.png)

 ##### Django REST Framework

+Django REST framework is a powerful and flexible toolkit for building Web APIs in Python.

 ![Django REST Framework](img/drf.png)

 ##### PostGIS

+PostGIS provides spatial objects for the PostgreSQL database, allowing storage and query of information about location and mapping.

 ![PostGIS](img/postgis.png)

 #### Database structure organisation of the classes

+Here is the database UML (or not).

 #### API Endpoints